tpetricek/TomaspNet.Website/source/blog/2016/philopl-questions.md

 other positions too).
 Are numbers abstract entities that exist independently of humans that we discover?
 Or are they just things we constructed based on our environments?

-You might think this does not have much practical consequences, but I just had to put this question on the list after seeing Phil Wadler's talk [Propositions as Types](https://www.youtube.com/watch?v=aeRVdYN6fE8).
+You might think this does not have many practical consequences, but I just had to put this question on the list after seeing Phil Wadler's talk [Propositions as Types](https://www.youtube.com/watch?v=aeRVdYN6fE8).
 In the talk, he uses the idea that some mathematical objects (lambda calculus, in particular) are _discovered_ while other